About Mo’Nique, Pay Inequality and Her Asking Us to Boycott Netflix

 A lot of people do not like Mo’Nique.
-I’m not a huge fan myself, being one of those who falls in the “skinny bitches” category that she made a comedy career out of roasting.
+I’m not President of her fan club myself, being one of those who falls in the “skinny bitches” category that she made a comedy career out of roasting.
 But I respect her longevity in the humor game, and tip my hat to the OG.
-But Mo’Nique has also burned a lot of (powerful) bridges (Oprah, Lee Daniels, Tyler Perry).
+But Mo’Nique has also made a lot of (powerful) enemies (Oprah, Lee Daniels, Tyler Perry).

 With that in mind, it’s easy to see why people have dismissed the latest incident as “here goes Mo’Nique again.”
 She is asking folks to boycott NetFlix because she was offered $500,000 for a comedy special.
 In an Instagram post, she compares her offer to the payment Amy Schumer got for hers: $13 million.
 She is accusing NetFlix of racism and sexism with this pay gap.